-A parent or guardian may contact the District Liaison/Point of Contact (POC) for Foster Children and Youths at;
+A parent or guardian may contact the District Liaison/Point of Contact (POC) for Foster Children and Youths at:

-Telephone: E-mail:

-The District Liaison/Point of Contact (POC) for children in foster care shall ensure that the parent or guardian of a child in foster care, is:

-A. assisted in accessing transportation to the selected school;

-B. provided assistance in exercise of the right to attend the school of choice and other necessary services; and

-C. provided the above information in a manner and form understandable to the recipient and if necessary and to the extent feasible, in the native language of the recipient.

-The signature below indicates that the signatory has received and understands this information on rights.

-Signature of Parent, Legal Guardian (or unaccompanied student)
+Telephone: E-mail: District Liaison/Point of Contact (POC) fo t or guardian of a child in foster care, is: r children in foster care shall ens ure that the A. assisted in accessing transportation to the selected school; B. provided assistance in exercise of the necessary services; and e right to attend the school of choice e and other C. provided the above information in a mand if necessary and to the extent feasible • The s on rig ignature below indicates that the signatory hts. has received and understands this s information Signature of Parent, Legal Guardian (or unaccompanied student) Date